Cheswick Green Primary School Pupil premium strategy statement

 EEF states that considerations should be given to how classroom teachers and TAs can provide targeted support linking one to one or small group intervention to classroom teaching |

-Provide targeted, structured interventions to children across whole school using catch up funding and Pupil premium funding. |
+Provide targeted, structured interventions to children across whole school. |

 Provision of mastery curriculum and effective challenge for children identified as needing to catch-up – see www.
 Gov.uk/publications/the-pupil-premium-howschoolsare-spending-the funding successfully. |